 There are many reasons as to why you may decide to work out.
 But of course, most women exercise to maintain or keep weight in check.
 However, you can also exercise to counteract hormone-driven mood swings, relieve stress, and improve your sleep.
 Or to promote your physical and mental well-being and prevent bone loss and osteoporosis.

-But, whatever the reasons for your workout, you must know which kinds of exercise favour your health or suit your reasons for exercising.
+But, whatever the reasons for your workout, you must know which kinds of exercise favor your health or suit your reasons for exercising.
 Remember, most health issues affecting women can be prevented with consistent exercising.
 Therefore, please mix various kinds of exercises.

 This article discusses some of the best forms of exercises you need to consider to promote your health and keep your workouts exciting and varied.